Redbirds–Sounds rivalry: Redbirds vs. Sounds

 In 2012, the rivalry was incorporated into a promotion between the teams dubbed the I-40 Cup Series.
 The name referred to the cities being connected by a stretch of Interstate 40.
 Whichever of the two teams won the most games played between them was declared the winner and received a trophy cup to keep until the next season.
 The losing team donated game tickets to a charity selected by the winner.
 In the event of a season series tie, the previous season's winner remained champion.
 The Sounds won the first I-40 Cup, 9–7.
 Memphis won the 2013 cup, 9–7, and retained the two subsequent cups by virtue of tying, 8–8, in 2014 and 2015.
 The trophy cup, friendly wager, and promotional references to the series were discontinued after the 2015 season.

 Memphis won the 2014 American Southern Division title by just two-and-a-half games over the second-place Sounds.
 The clubs tied the head-to-head series, 8–8, as they also did in 2015 and 2016.
 The 2016 Sounds clinched the division title in Memphis with a 5–3 win.
 With Matt Chapman and Renato Núñez on base, Matt McBride scored the winning run with a three-run homer in the fourth.
 The most lopsided Sounds win occurred on June 15 of that season, when they defeated the Redbirds, 16–3, at the new First Tennessee Park in Nashville.
 The Sounds sent 13 batters to the plate in the third inning resulting in 8 runs.
-The offense was led by Andrew Lambo, who went 5–4 and collected 5 RBI.
+The offense was led by Andrew Lambo, who went 4–5 and collected 5 RBI.
+Nashville later tied this record in 2024 with another 13-run differential over Memphis.

 In 2017, the Redbirds clinched the division in Nashville with a 12–7 victory.
 This time, the winning run was scored by former Sound Rangel Ravelo via a seventh inning home run.
 The Redbirds, who finished 22 games ahead of second-place Nashville, won the season series, 8–6.
 The Redbirds again defeated the Sounds in Memphis to win the 2018 division title, 4–3.
 Down 3–2 in the bottom of the ninth with two outs and two runners on base, Wilfredo Tovar singled on a ground ball to Dustin Fowler in center field scoring Edmundo Sosa to tie the game.
 On the same play, a fielding error by Fowler allowed Lane Thomas to advance home for the walk-off win.
 Nashville again wound up in second place, 11 games out of first, but won the season series, 9–7.
 The June 26, 2019, game at AutoZone Park is the highest-scoring game in the rivalry's history as the teams combined to score 28 runs.
 Each Memphis batter had at least one hit; Randy Arozarena led his team with three, and Andrew Knizner drove in four runs.
 Nashville's Carlos Tocci and Jett Bandy each collected four RBI in the 17–11 Sounds victory.
 Nashville won the 2019 series, 9–7.